Rails 8 Authentication Generator: Complete Migration from Devise

 # 7. Migrate encrypted passwords (algorithm changes)

-This upgrade required **40 hours** of development and testing for what should have been a simple Rails version upgrade.
+On a client project, this upgrade required significant development and testing time for what should have been a simple Rails version upgrade.

 Devise’s complexity can obscure security vulnerabilities: